I completely agree with the critics like John Gruber: The London 2012 Olympic games logo is hideous. It’s just inexcusably ugly.

 There is a difference between this logo and a Jackson Pollock painting.
 Sure they both have that same criticism of them, and that defense.
 But the fact of the matter is Pollock’s work managed to have an air of excitement and interest around it, bottom line, it was good.
 This logo is just ugly.
-Just because it’s simple or different doesn’t make it good, this defense could be raised to almost any piece of art that is simple, doesn’t mean it’s right or worth defending, and it detracts from the real instances where this defense is important.
-It comes off as that elitist ‘art for art’s sake’ attitude that so often leads people to think all artists are self righteous nut-jobs.
+Just because it is simple or different doesn’t make it good.
+This defense could be raised to almost any piece of art that is simple, doesn’t mean it’s right or worth defending, and it detracts from the real instances where this defense is essential.
+It comes off as that elitist ‘art for art’s sake’ attitude that so often leads people to think all artists are self-righteous nut-jobs.
 It hurts the design community as a whole when you use this excuse on something not worthwhile.

 It cost £400,000.
 That’s probably a bargain for an incredibly high-profile complete graphic identity system for an international company/event designed by experienced professionals.
 Anyone valuing the importance of design should give that argument a rest, too.
 We wouldn’t have taken the job for a shilling less.

-Do you know what that translates to in Dollars… shit.
+Do you know what that translates to in Dollars?
 I’d kill for a gig like that and laugh all the way to the bank.
-I cannot believe London’s olympic committee got suckered into that.
+I cannot believe London’s Olympic committee got suckered into that.
 It’s comparable to the emperor’s new wardrobe.
-Someone must have convinced them this was smart when the fact is they got takenL The emperor has no clothes on.
+Someone must have convinced them this was smart when the fact is they got taken.
+The emperor has no clothes on.

 It’s unexpected.
 Chicago is bidding for the 2016 Olympics and the temporary logo is a perfectly decent design.
 It’s attractive, memorable and generally liked.
 It even generated a fair amount of internet buzz.
 But those brushstrokes and gradients don’t reproduce well, the narrow vertical orientation complicates usage and by 2016, the Sears Tower is likely to be Chicago’s third-tallest building.
 More than anything, the London logo takes the Olympic logo to a new level of boldness, abstraction and simplicity.
 And we’re a bit jealous.

 Just because it’s unique doesn’t mean it’s good.
 It doesn’t hide the fact that it’s ugly.
-Yes it stands out.. because it’s ugly.
+Yes, it stands out… because it is ugly.